jordan-yee/kakoune-git-mode/README.md

 | b       | show blame                        |
 | h       | hide diff/blame                   |

-## hunk-nav mode mappings
+## Default 'hunk-nav' user-mode mappings
-hunk-nav mode displays changes in the gutter, and triggers a locked user-mode with mappings for navigating the hunks using either the n/p or j/k keys.
-This mode is activated with the <N> key.
+The 'hunk-nav' user-mode displays changes in the gutter, and triggers a locked user-mode with mappings for navigating the hunks using either the n/p or j/k keys.
+This user-mode is activated with the <N> key via the default 'git' user-mode.

 | key | action        |
 | --- | ------------- |
 | j,n | nexk hunk     |
 | k,p | previous hunk |

-## Example Workflow
+# Example Workflow
 NOTE: In steps below, KC means Key Combination.

 1. Make changes to code file and save them.